jccguimaraes/project-viewer-plus/TASKS.md

 ### Database

-##### File (*todo*)

-- Validate when no file exists;
-- Create on no file detected;
-- Convert old file to new one
+##### Unsaved state (*in-progress*)

+- For some reason this is not working when switching projects.

 ##### Expand / Collapse (*todo*)

-- Remove expand / collapse configuration from the file and pass it to the atom serialisation process.
+- Remove expand / collapse configuration from the file and pass it to the atom serialization process.

 ##### Update (*todo*)